How life insurance, probate, and wills work

 What is an estate?

-Generally speaking, an estate encompasses all the things that you own upon your death.
+Generally speaking, an estate includes all the things that someone owns at the time of death.

 What is a will?

-A will (also known as a Will & Testament) is a written document that makes clear how you wish your estate to be distributed after you pass away.
-A written will helps your loved ones access your assets, although after completion of probate.
+A will is a written document that states how you wish your estate to be distributed after you pass away.
+It’s also known as a last will & testament.
+A written will helps your loved ones access your assets, although after the probate process has been completed.

 Read our complete Guide To How Wills Work In Canada.